 This is the moral and ethical crossroads Nigerians are called upon to cross in 2019.
 Nigeria’s political leaders that are holding the rein of power do not obviously agree on “all the interest that matter” to the country and to the people and are not “practically unanimous” about worthy “ideals” of morality and ethical political hygiene.
 They are unwilling to compromise on self-centred “interests and ideals” that have separated the country into two camps.
 Under this immovable and unmovable intransigences, we can readily say the future of Nigeria is not looking promising at all.

-This is the time for all those who can read the ominous messages in Tea Leaves, to shout and to make noises to attract the attention of sleeping Nigerians.
+This is the time for all those who can read the ominous signs in Tea Leaves, to shout and to make noises to attract the attention of slumbering Nigerians.
 We must not wait until the disaster has happened to point accusing fingers at whose fault it was.
-We can predict the consequences of our obduracy to change now because all the impending signs are in place.
+We can predict the consequences of our obduracy to change now because all the impending signs of disaster are in place.

 As sentimental optimists, we must keep hope alive and that it is still possible to avert the accident waiting to happen.
 But first the hope of escape and safety can only be realistic, if we can accept there is a need to shift from our various arcane beliefs particularly of those premised on the supremacy of one ethnic group or culture or belief over another.

 We must creatively manage the unfolding crisis to limit or avoid completely the loss of any life in bloody confrontations based on differences of ethnic nationalities and on religious differences of belief and faith that may likely occur if we refused to compromise on the “interests and ideals” that have divided us into two camps.

 The Slave-owners versus The No-Longer-Slaves